Heat Wave For Northeast, Midwest To Ease For Some | Weather.com

 What You Should Do

-- Heat is the number one weather killer in the U.S., with hundreds of fatalities each year.
+- Heat is the No. 1 weather killer in the U.S., with hundreds of fatalities each year.

-- The combination of heat and humidity lingering into the night for several days in a row could be dangerous for those without access to air conditioning, especially in the cores of larger cities.
+- The combination of heat and humidity lingering into the night for several days in a row is dangerous for those without access to air conditioning, especially in the cores of larger cities.

 - Check on family, friends, the elderly and those with chronic illness who live without access to air conditioning.